I’M ROBYN KELLY

 I left home at sixteen years old.

 Not because I didn't have a loving family—but because I was being raised in a high-control, cult-like religion where my path was already written for me.
 I was expected to follow a life that felt stifling and deeply misaligned with who I was.
 I had questions.
 Big ones.
-And the only response I typically got to my questions was:
+And the only response I typically got to my questions were:

 "You're too curious, Robyn."